 Tesla’s automotive segment comprises of the design, production and sale of fully-electric vehicles.
-Tesla targets the premium sedan and SUV markets through its Model S and Model X, and the mainstream vehicle market through its recently introduced Model 3.
+Tesla targets the premium sedan and SUV markets through its Model S, Model X, and Model Y and the mainstream vehicle market through its recently introduced Model 3.
 The energy generation and storage segment comprises of the design, production and sale of solar energy generation systems and energy storage solutions to industrial and commercial consumers.
 In essence, the company benefits from core competencies in powertrain engineering, vehicle engineering, innovative manufacturing and energy storage.

 A global leader in new energy vehicles

 Ever since going public in 2010, Tesla has been leading the charge towards alternative power in the passenger vehicle industry.
 Currently, Tesla is seen as an innovative, exciting and powerful player in the global automobile industry.
-The company’s market valuation topped 100 billion U.S. dollars in the first month of 2020.
+In 2021 Tesla’s market value reached 774 billion US$, becoming fifth most valuable company in the US.

-Globally, Tesla’s vehicle deliveries reached between 367,000 and 368,000 units in 2019.
+Globally, Tesla’s vehicle deliveries reached around 500,000 units in 2020, 36% increase from 2019.
 Tesla’s Model 3 has become the world’s best-selling plug-in electric vehicle model.
 In the fourth quarter of 2019, deliveries of Model 3 vehicles accounted for over 80 percent of the sales volume by product, duping the Model S and Model X products, which were originally aimed at customers in the high-end sphere of the market.
 With the release of the Model 3, Tesla is now targeting broader customer segments.
 Tesla is expected to add the Roadster, the Model Y, and the widely anticipated Cybertruck to its currently existing model lineup.
 However, for Tesla in China, its growth strategy is mostly driven by the anticipated high demand for the Model 3.

 Tesla’s China Entry